AVSLab/basilisk/docs/source/Install/installOnWindows.rst

         cmake -G “Visual Studio 15 2017 Win64” ../src -DCMAKE_BUILD_TYPE=Debug -DUSE_PROTOBUFFERS=OFF

 #.
+If the build was not setup correctly, you can delete the ``dist3`` folder and re-run the above command to get another clean build attempt.

+#.
 To test your setup you can run one of the example scenario scripts.

-   -  For example, in the terminal window, make ``basilisk/src/examples/01-OrbitalSimulations`` the current directory.
+   -  For example, in the terminal window, make ``basilisk/src/examples`` the current directory.
    -  Run one of the tutorial scenarios, such as::